 W. E. Vine defines patience as an abiding under.
 Thayer defines it as: "in the New Testament the characteristic of a man who is unswerved from his deliberate purpose and his loyalty to faith and piety by even the greatest trial and sufferings."
-In Luke 21:8-19.
-Jesus taught His disciples of the many things that would come upon them in the destruction of Jerusalem.
+In Luke 21:8-19, Jesus taught His disciples of the many things that would come upon them in the destruction of Jerusalem.
 In verse 19, He said, "In your patience possess ye your souls."
 Patience here means constancy or perserverance in sustaining afflictions.
 We might word it this way, "By persevering in bearing these trials you will save your lives, or you will be safe; or, by persevering preserve your lives; that is, do not yield to these calamities but bear up under them, for he that endureth to the end, the same shall be saved."
 The Revised Versions says, "By your endurance you will gain your lives."
-It is claimed that not a Christian lost his life during the destruction of Jerusalem.
+It. is claimed that not a Christian lost his life during the destruction of Jerusalem.

 In Heb.
-12:2.
-Paul points out to us that Christ set us an example of patience.
+12:2, Paul points out to us that Christ set us an example of patience.
 He taught us in verse one that we are to run with patience the race that is set before us.
 We are to have our spiritual vision turned away from all else and, together with the mind, concentrated on Jesus.
 Let us consider some things about "patience."

 Patience is unmoveable-In 1 Cor.
 15:58, Paul says, "Therefore, my beloved brethren, be ye stedfast, unmoveable, always abounding in the work of the Lord, forasmuch as ye know that your labour is not in vain in the Lord."
 In being stedfast we are firm, strong, confident in the faith, that in view of the truth that we will be raised up.
 We are not to be shaken or agitated with the strifes, the temptations, and the cares of life.
-We are to be fixed in the faith, and let not the powers of sin, or the sophistry of pretended philosophy, or the arts of the enemy of the soul, seduce us from the faith of the gospel.
-We are to let nothing shake our faith, but in patience we are to know that the Lord will decarried about with divers and strange doctrines.
-For it not with meats, which have not profited them that have tender mercies over them. been occupied therein."
+We are to be fixed in the faith, and let not the powers. of sin, or the sophistry of pretended philosophy, or the arts of the enemy of the soul, seduce us from the faith of the gospel.
+We are to let nothing shake our faith, but in patience we are to know that the Lord will deliver us from all of these.
+Again in Heb.
+13:9, "Be not carried about with divers and strange doctrines.
+For it is a good thing that the heart be established with grace; not with meats, which have not profited them that have been occupied therein."
 Notice Paul teaches them "stop being carried about."
-Do not apostatize; permit not (Continued on page eight)
+Do not apostatize; permit not 9.65° ((Continued on page eight)